holgerBerger/hpc-workspace-ng/README.md

 - new configuration can be split in several files (easyer to have partially different configs with shared filesystems)
 - proper DB abstraction, a future DB could be even a DBMS
 - probably integration of more plugins/hooks, also for users
-- broad set up funtions to deal with workspace DB and workspace directories, to ease development of new tools
+- broad set of funtions to deal with workspace DB and workspace directories, to ease development of new tools

 ## ideas